artecs-group/RVfpga-sim-addons/README.md

 ## Teaching experiences -- Academic year 2024-25
 In this repository, we provide materials from various RVfpga-based teaching experiences conducted during the 2024-25 academic year.

-We first show how we adapted and used the [RVfpga: Understanding Computer Architecture](https://university.imgtec.com/rvfpga-el2-v3-0-english-downloads-page/) and the [RVfpga-SoC](https://university.imgtec.com/rvfpgasoc-download-page-en/) packages provided by Imagination Technologies, as well as the [Ripes](https://github.com/mortbopet/Ripes) simulator, in the labs of two courses instructed at the University Complutense of Madrid (UCM).
+We first show how we adapted and used the [RVfpga: Understanding Computer Architecture](https://university.imgtec.com/rvfpga-el2-v3-0-english-downloads-page/) and the [RVfpga-SoC](https://university.imgtec.com/rvfpgasoc-download-page-en/) packages provided by Imagination Technologies, as well as the [Ripes](https://github.com/mortbopet/Ripes) simulator, in the labs of three courses instructed at the University Complutense of Madrid (UCM).

++ Computer Fundamentals: This is a first-year course in the Computer Science degree program at UCM.
+In folder [Computer_Fundamentals](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Computer_Fundamentals) of this repository you can find all the materials used in the course.

 + Computer Organization: This is a second-year course in the Computer Science degree program at UCM.
 In folder [Computer_Organization](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Computer_Organization) of this repository you can find part of the materials (mainly the labs) used in the course.